 We learn through repetition, but some forms of repetition are better than others.

-Research indicates that spaced repetition is an essential component of learning.
-The idea is to repeat regularly according to difficulty.
-With flashcards, you’d repeat anything difficult or recently added more often.
-Then reduce the frequency as it becomes familiar.
+Research indicates that spaced repetition is most effective for committing knowledge and skills to long-term memory and motor memory.
+The idea is to study or practice regularly while reviewing the most difficult things the most.
+If you’re memorizing something with flashcards, for example, you’d repeat anything you find difficult or anything that was recently added more often, then reduce the frequency as it becomes familiar.

-This applies to creative skills, also.
+This applies to creative skills, too.
 Practice everything, but practice what needs the most work more often.
 It’s tempting to practice what you’re better at, but that’s not how you improve.

 Practice at the edge of your ability